WordPress/gutenberg/docs/how-to-guides/block-tutorial/writing-your-first-block-type.md

 ## Overview

-There are two main types of blocks: static and dynamic, this guide focusing on static blocks.
-A static block is used to insert HTML content into the post and saved with the post.
+There are two main types of blocks: static and dynamic, this guide focuses on static blocks.
+A static block is used to insert HTML content into the post and save it with the post.
 A dynamic block builds the content on the fly when rendered on the front end, see the [dynamic blocks guide](/docs/how-to-guides/block-tutorial/creating-dynamic-blocks.md).

 This guide focuses on just the block, see the [Create a Block tutorial](/docs/getting-started/create-block/README.md) for a complete setup.